vincentjzy/OpenCorr/7_Software_with_GUI.md

-Similar to DIC mode, you can use main view to observe the section with higher resolution, as well as check if the sizes of subset or subregion are proper.
+Similar to DIC mode, we can use main view to observe the section with higher resolution (Figure 7.9), as well as check if the sizes of subset or subregion are proper.

 ![image](./img/gui_dvc_3.png)